manishrana7/icet-manish/doc/userguide/source/examples/get_neighborlist.rst

 The next step is to build a prototype structure, in the form of a alumininum :math:`2\times2\times2` supercell.

 .. literalinclude:: ../../../../examples/get_neighborlist.py
-   :start-after: # Generate an iceT
+   :start-after: # Generate an icet
    :end-before: # Construct a list

 Obtain neighbor list